 April walked around in a daze.
-She felt awful.
-Her husband left her with two little ones.
+Her husband left her with two young children.
 She cried and cried.
-She felt overwhelmed, but kept doing the things she had to do.
-It seemed as if her soul ached.
+She felt awful and overwhelmed, but kept doing the things she had to do.
+It seemed as if her soul ached; she felt like screaming.
 She begged for God’s help.
-She felt like screaming.

 Here’s an example of showing:

 He wasn’t supposed to leave; we promised to stay married forever.
 April pulled the sheets from her bed and threw them to the floor.
 Doing the chores and taking care of the kids helped her hold on . . . she had to hold on.
 How could he leave?
 Tears trickled down her cheeks.
 She bent forward with her head in her hands.
 Please, God, bring him home…please…please help me.
-Sobbing softly in her hands her body began to tremble; then the tears gushed forth.
+Weeping softly in her hands her body began to tremble; then, the tears gushed.
 An indescribable ache took hold – in the very depths of her soul – an ache in a place never felt before.
-A tortured scream crept up into her throat, ready to burst out.
+A tortured scream crept up into her throat, ready to burst forth.
 She fell to her knees and buried her face in the mattress.
 Grabbing a pillow, she pulled it over her head.
-A blood-curdling scream issued forth.
+A blood-curdling scream erupted.

 So, that’s the difference.